SMBME 55 – Technology Changing Our Daily Lives

 At this month’s breakfast we are going to look at three cool new advances in technology, that are social media and crowdsourced influenced, that are going on around us.

 Katie Clark is going to come and show us Google Glass.
 You may have seen it and not known what it is or you have an idea and want to learn more.
 This wearable technology is getting noticed.

 Joel Bolton is going to show us the work he has been doing as a Google Business Photographer to enhance Google Local profiles.
 People can go from looking you up online, to looking inside your company and walking around!

 We also have Kyle Rancourt, from Rancourt & Co., is coming to talk about how they have used social media and their online custom shoe design tool to grown their local business.

 What: SMBME 55 – How Technology is Changing Our Daily Lives

 Where: Portland’s Masonic Temple, 415 Congress St. Portland, Maine

 Where do I park?
 There is a list of options at the bottom of this page

-How: We would never be able to pull these events off without the help of our sponsors: Mainely SEO, Hall Internet Marketing, Casco Bay Tech Hub Business Innovation Center, GWI, Others!
-Fair Trade Coffee and Mainebiz
+How: We would never be able to pull these events off without the help of our sponsors: Mainely SEO, Vreeland Marketing, Hall Internet Marketing, Casco Bay Tech Hub Business Innovation Center and Others!
+Fair Trade Coffee